sage-code/maj/README.md

 **Purpose ...**

-Maj is designed primarly for artificial rezoning but it has secondary use-cases:
+Maj language has only potential use-cases, not an official single goal:

-1. Maj is for linguistic studies;
+1. Linguistic studies;
-2. Maj is for software engineering;
-3. Maj is for chat and entertainment;
+2. Chat and entertainment;
+3. Artificial reasoning;
+5. Fictional writing;
+6. Futuristic SF movies;
+7. MMO video games;

 **Rad more:** [use case](case.md)